 Please tell us, in a sentence or two, about your advisor or supervisor’s special contribution to your training experience.
 Complete the nomination form and include your monetary donation of $50 and contact information for your honoree.
 The money collected in support of the Graduation Gift Program will be used to support WIL’s mission to foster leadership and success in female neuropsychologists.
-Please note that WIL is not a nonprofit organization, and this is not a tax-deductible donation.
+Please note that this is not a tax-deductible donation.

-WIL Edith Kaplan Scholarship Fund: Started with seed money by Ms. Ann Richardson and Dr. Ron Ruff, the scholarship was established to fund 3-4 students each year to attend activities sponsored by WIL at the annual conference.
+Started with seed money by Ms. Ann Richardson and Dr. Ron Ruff, the scholarship was established to fund 3-4 students each year to attend activities sponsored by WIL at the Annual Conference.
 Edith Kaplan’s family has given their wholehearted endorsement of naming this scholarship fund in memory of Dr. Kaplan.
 Rachel Kaplan said that students were her grandmother’s passion and she and her father know that she would have been delighted to help support students attend WIL events.

-WIL Educational Fund: which was started with seed money from Dr. Rosemarie Scolaro Moser with a challenge to others to match her contribution.
+The WIL Educational Fund was started with seed money from Dr. Rosemarie Scolaro Moser with a challenge to others to match her contribution.
 The Educational Fund will be used to defray the costs of obtaining prominent speakers for WIL Events and/or assist with their travel expenses.

 WIL would like to express our gratitude to those who have already contributed to these two funds.
 The generosity and support of NAN members has been very heartwarming and we are very grateful.
 Such support will enable us to continue our mission of educating, encouraging, and mentoring female neuropsychologists to become leaders within NAN and in the field.

-If you would like to contribute to either the Kaplan Scholarship or Educational WIL funds, please download and complete the below form and return it to the NAN Office:
+If you would like to contribute to either the Kaplan Scholarship or Educational WIL funds, please click here to download and complete the form and return it to the NAN Office.

 2014 Annual Conference - Work/Life Balance Presentation